Seeing “Trying to connect…” in Outlook’s status bar for hours? Here’s how to get connected.

 - OK and restart Outlook

 Outlook Won’t Stop Trying to Connect?
-Our Dallas technicians resolve Outlook connection issues.
+Our Dallas computer repair technicians resolve Outlook connection issues.
 We repair profiles and fix authentication problems.
-Same-day service throughout DFW.
+Same-day emergency service throughout DFW.

 Prevention